borkdude/immutable-webapp/README.md

 Proceed with the instructions on [this page](https://cursiveclojure.com/userguide/) to install the Cursive plugin.
 You might need to restart IntelliJ after the plugin has been installed.
+To open a leiningen project, just open the `project.clj` file with IntelliJ.

 ### Download project and dependencies